 New Relic's user interface is designed to allow authorized individuals access to the broadest possible amount of data, regardless of their assigned role.
 This document summarizes the types of roles and the associated rights or permissions.

 To view the list of individuals assigned to your account and their roles: From the New Relic menu bar, select (account) > Account settings > Account > Summary.
 For more information, see Adding and updating users.

 A New Relic account can have one Owner only.
 The account can also have multiple Admins, Users, and Restricted Users.

-The available New Relic features and dashboards depend on the account's subscription level and product.
+The available New Relic features and pages depend on the account's subscription level and product.
 For example, Lite accounts for New Relic APM have fewer features available than Pro or higher accounts.

 |Owner||The person who initially creates the New Relic account and receives all billing queries.
 The Owner has complete access to all of the account information from (account) > Account settings > Account.
 The Owner can also install and configure the New Relic agent, and they can enable or set up features.|